 Mason is a 9 year old boy with no known medical needs.
 He is a quiet boy who loves to play sports and dreams of being a professional athlete.

 The adoption process can be stressful.
 Although there are scholarships and grants available to help with the fees, sometimes they don’t cover all of them.
 However, there are many ways to fundraise!
 One idea is creating a puzzle fundraiser.
 Each family or individual has the opportunity to “sponsor” a piece of the puzzle.
 In the end the puzzle can be a nice memento that can be hung on the wall.
 Here are some tips for organizing one:

 Oh my, do we ever have the sweetest siblings to introduce today!
 There are 4 of them and they each have such precious, different personalities!

-Read the latest information about Gladney's China and Taiwan's adoption program in February's Gladney Newsletter.
+Read the latest information about Gladney's China and Taiwan's adoption program in the January 2019 Gladney Newsletter.